Who's in, who's out and who else may enter the Conservative party leadership race

 Who’s out:

-Tasha Kheiriddin: The political commentator and consultant said after considering a bid, she won't be running and will instead be supporting Charest's campaign.
+Tasha Kheiriddin: The political commentator and consultant said after considering a bid, she decided against running and instead threw her support behind Charest's campaign.

 Rona Ambrose: The party’s last interim leader, who was a cabinet minister in the Harper government, says she’s not going to run despite many Tories hoping she would.